Course Description | Credits | Term | Frequency | |

 BEE 446 River Engineering |

 Multipurpose river use; natural physical processes in alluvial rivers; channel modification practices; river structures; design practices; impact of river modification; problem analysis; and impact minimization.
 Offered alternate years.
-PREREQS: CE 313 |
+PREREQS: BEE 312 or CE 313 |

 4 | Spring | Biannually (Odd Years) |